Both engines were running when plane crashed in northern Saskatchewan: TSB

 Investigators have eliminated engine failure as the cause of a passenger plane crash in northern Saskatchewan.

-All 25 people on board the West Wind Aviation plane survived, some with serious injuries, when it went down close to the Fond du Lac air strip after taking off on Dec.
+All 25 people on board the West Wind Aviation plane survived, albeit seven with serious injuries, when it went down near the Fond du Lac airstrip after taking off on Dec.
 13.

 There was no explosion or fire on impact.

-The Transportation Safety Board says it has determined both engines were operating when the plane crashed.

-Investigators have examined the engines at the crash site and reviewed preliminary flight data recorder information.
+Vermette said they will also look at the fact all 25 passengers and crew survived.

+"Part of the accident investigation is to look at the survivability of this accident," said Vermette.
+"It is quite remarkable there was no fire, so that's good news."

-It's still not clear what caused the crash but investigators are still looking at weather conditions, aircraft maintenance, pilot training and operational policies.
+They haven't yet determined what caused the crash, but investigators are still looking at weather conditions, runway length, aircraft maintenance, pilot training and operational policies.

+They are also weighing the luggage that was on board the flight, but have yet to conclude whether the flight was over its weight limit.

+Vermette said there's no timeline for investigators to rule on the cause of the crash.

 West Wind Aviation has grounded its other twin-engine ATR42-320 planes for the time being.